Follow Your Curiosity

 It was a deep yearning to know everything while knowing I couldn’t possibly know everything.

-Over the years, this Sehnsucht has washed over me from time to time, and most recently, it happened as I was collecting books to look into subjects that I have been curious about lately.
-I had bought a few books on philosophy, some historical books and one book of essays.
-I had also, finally, bought my very first Oxford English Dictionary, as an adult and paired it with a curious find called The Dictionary People about “the unsung heroes who created the Oxford English Dictionary”.
+Over the years, this Sehnsucht has surged through me, from time to time.
+Most recently, it happened as I was collecting books to look into subjects that I have been curious about lately.
+I had bought a few books on philosophy, some historical ones and a single book of essays.
+I had also, finally, bought my very first Oxford English Dictionary, and paired it with a curious find called The Dictionary People about “the unsung heroes who created the Oxford English Dictionary”.

 Buying books is the most exhilarating experience in my world.
-The feeling I had walking home with my bag full of books; as I unpacked them on arrival, was barely similar to the trying on of new clothes after a shopping spree.
-The difference is you can’t satisfy the urge to consume them all within the hour, you can only wait, and start with one book at a time.
+The feeling I had walking home with my bag full of books; and as I unpacked them on arrival, can hardly compare to the trying on of new clothes after a shopping spree.
+One difference between them, is you can’t satisfy the urge to consume the books within the hour.
+You can only wait, and start with one book at a time.
 Even as I write this, the excitement comes to life again, and my attempt to express it makes my fingers jump-float over the keyboard as I try to convey it to you.
 It is a sort of ecstasy.

 Follow your curiosity, and find bliss.